Kartikkdg05/queue-management-app/README.md

 ---

-## 📄 License

-This project is developed for learning and educational purposes.

----

-⭐ If you found this project useful, consider giving it a star on GitHub.
+⭐ If you found this project useful, consider giving it a star.